JarekSopinski/TIL/PHP/php-basics.md

     changeName($name);
     echo $name; // 'Adam' - global value was updated.

-If we didn't use & in the example above, we would still get 'John', because a value would updated only in a local scope.
+If we didn't use an ampersand (&) in the example above, we would still get 'John', because a value would be updated only in a local scope.

+### Include and require

+Include and require are PHP built-in functions which allow us to include a file into another file.
+The main difference is the fact, that require will cause fatal error if the file wasn't found, while include won't stop the rest of the code from being executed.

+    include('file.php');
+    require('file.php');

+Brackets can be omitted:

+    include 'file.php';
+    require 'file.php';